 The Politics of Religion in the Age of Mary, Queen of Scots by Jane E.A.
 Dawson is about the Earl of Argyll and the struggle for stability in Britain and Ireland.

 The Challenge to the Crown (out of print) by Robert Stedall.
 Examines the changing allegiances of the nobility during Mary Queen of Scots' reign.
 Followed by a sequel, The Survival of the Crown, about the return to authority of the Scottish crown following Mary's deposition from the throne, 1567 to 1603.

 Mary Queen of Scots and French Public Opinion, 1542-1600 by Alexander S. Wilkinson.
 Examines what the French thought about Mary and her turbulent career.

 The Rough Wooings: Mary Queen of Scots, 1542 -1551 by Marcus Merriman.
-While the queen was still a baby, the kings of England and Scotland were arguing about who she should marry.
-This book is about those marriage negotations.
+While the queen was still a baby, kings argued about who she should marry.
 Winner of the 2001 Saltire Scottish History Book of the Year award.